-In a way fractional reserve banking accelerates debt expansion.
-This is the reason why the practice is controversial in some fringe economic and monetary theories.
+In a way fractional reserve banking can accelerate debt expansion, which is a reason why the practise is controversial in some economic and monetary views.
 As soon as a new debt has been created, the credit becomes money which then can end up in another deposit account accumulating interest.
-Fractional reserve banking thus can make those problems worse as new debts can create new interest bearing deposits.
+Fractional reserve banking can make those problems worse as new debts can create new interest bearing deposits.
 Accumulated interest can make savings and debts go out of control and fractional reserve banking can speed up this process.

 Interest and economic cycles

 Banks create money when a new loan is made.
 The money is destroyed when interest is paid or the loan is paid back.
 As long as the loan is not repaid, the borrower pays interest to the banks and the holders of deposits.
 If the holders of deposits do not liquidate their accounts, then there will never be enough money to repay the debts with interest, so not everybody can fulfil his or her obligations unless new debts are created.
-Periodically this leads to an economic crises when debts have to be written off, which contributes to economic cycles.
-Many economists however do not recognise the influence of interest on financial crises and economic cycles.
+Periodically this can lead to an economic crises when debts have to be written off, which contributes to economic cycles.

 During a boom phase more credit is available based on rosy expectations of the future.
 During a bust phase less credit is available because of grim expectations of the future.
 The availability of credit can intensify the boom while the unavailability of credit can intensify the bust.
 During a boom phase interest rates rise, which sows the seeds for the bust as there is only a limited amount of currency units in circulation, while higher interest rates take more money away from debtors to creditors.

 During a boom phase consumers are more willing to spend and to borrow for spending, while investors are more willing add leverage using credit.
 This can intensify the boom, creating shortages of materials and labour resulting in rising prices.
 Interest on money is an incentive for banks to lend money to leveraged investors during the boom.
-Banks can create money out of nothing, which enables them to fuel the boom.
 When the cycle turns into bust, investors start to reduce their leverage, which intensifies the bust, creating surpluses of materials and labour, resulting in lower prices.

 The usury economic cycle

 Debts as well as interest on those debts are a potential cause of economic cycles.
 On the other hand, economic cycles can also contribute to the buildup and contraction of debt.
-Periodically interest charged on debts may cause a reduction in demand as debtors have less free income to spend because they have to pay interest on their debts.
+Periodically interest charged on debts can cause a reduction in demand as debtors have less free income to spend because they have to pay interest on their debts.
 This is the most clear if it is assumed that the amount of currency is fixed.
-The usury element is the growth of debts because of interest relative to the number of currency units, making it impossible to repay all the debts or even to pay the interest as long as savers accumulate balances on their accounts.
+The usury element is the increase in debts due to interest relative to the number of currency units, making it impossible to repay all the debts or even to pay the interest as long as savers accumulate balances on their accounts.